RudraMenon/RudraMenon.github.io/index.md

 ```
 ![Passing percentage vs points played](image.png)

-Overall, it seems that the data that we visualized here seems to align with our prediction that better players, measured by either, plus-minus score or even passing percentage, tend to see more playing time on the field.
+Overall, it seems that the data that we visualized here is generally aligning with our prediction that better players, measured by either plus-minus score or even passing percentage, tend to see more playing time on the field.

 # Hypothesis Testing and Machine Learning